hackclub/OnBoard/projects/Riston_buinesscard/README.md

 tutorial: https://jams.hackclub.com/jam/hacker-card
 ---

-#Halloween Card
+#skull pcb lights using xaio esp 32c

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
-a halloween themed buissness card with a code to to my boba manor site that can be scanned to open the site,its a varient of the normal buissness hacker card created in the tutorial
+A halloween themed pcb that can be used as spooky decoration for halloweens just plug program and light it
 <!-- How much is it going to cost? -->
 Grand Total
-$41.89
+$55.59

 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->